open-contracting/infrastructure/docs/guidance/guidance_for_data_users.md

 # Guidance for data users

-Publishing OC4IDS involves making choices including what data, projects and documents are included and/or excluded, and how to classify and categorize different items.
+Publishing OC4IDS involves making choices about what projects, data and documents to include and/or exclude, and about how to classify and categorize different items.

-It's important for publishers to provide guidance alongside the data to help data users to understand these disclosure choices.
-The guidance should provide contextual information that supports users to interpret the data.
-Publishsers should also provide details on how users can feed back questions and suggestions for data improvements.
+In order for users to interpret data correctly and make effective use of it, it's important for publishers to describe these local decisions and to provide guidance for data users that includes:

+* the purpose of publication
+* how the data is generated
+* the data's scope and format
+* how the data can be reused
+* how the publisher can be contacted

-Publishers should add a link to their data use guidance in the project package `publicationPolicy` field.
+Publishers should link to their data use guidance from the project package's `publicationPolicy` field.

-For more information, please refer to the [OCDS publication policy guidance](https://standard.open-contracting.org/latest/en/implementation/publication_policy/) and the [OCDS publication policy template](https://www.open-contracting.org/resources/ocds-1-1-publication-policy-template/).
+For more information, please refer to the [OCDS publication policy guidance](https://standard.open-contracting.org/latest/en/implementation/publication_policy/).
+For assistance in drafting guidance for data users, please refer to the [OCDS publication policy template](https://www.open-contracting.org/resources/ocds-1-1-publication-policy-template/).